Jaimeloeuf/SS/spec.md

 - Thus the approach taken by SimpleScript is to combine the best of most worlds as described in the tl;dr by focusing on providing a great bare minimum setup with simple ways to extend it.

+### Why not use a event loop like JavaScript
+- The JavaScript event loop in browsers and Node works differently.
+- Event loop causes quite alot of confusion to developers until it is well understood.
+- Although it provides alot of value for building single threaded async programming paradigm easily, it makes code hard to reason about which in turn can cause some very quirky bugs.
+- Something that is "What you see is what you get" and easy to reason about is preferred

 ## Modules & Libraries
 A standard way for splitting up code for sharing and modularity.
 The goal is to provide AN EXTREMELY SIMPLE way of dealing with modules to users.
 It should be designed for zero cognitive load, as module systems and modularity is a huge source of stress in other languages from C's plaster solution with preprocessor and linking, to python's terrible library module setup, to JS's node_modules dependency graph issue and compatibility issues between ES and Common JS modules.